How to organise a charity fundraiser

 Christmas dinner

-When the holidays draw near, why not organise a Christmas dinner for lonely elderly people or other less fortunate people who need a helping hand.
-Do keep an eye on the latest coronavirus restrictions If you cannot organise a dinner for lots of people at once, go door to door and deliver Christmas cheer (and delicious food!).
+When the holidays draw near, why not organise a Christmas dinner for lonely elderly people or others lwho need a helping hand.
+If you cannot organise a dinner for lots of people at once, go door to door and deliver Christmas cheer (and delicious food!).
 Ask customers to donate ingredients and give people a small Christmas present as icing on the cake.

 Promote the fundraiser

-Make it easy for people to donate money or items.
-Register your campaign with a crowfunding platform, so that visitors can pay quickly and easily via iDEAL.
-There are several websites that let you create campaigns for any charity of your choosing like (in Dutch), (in Dutch), or (in Dutch).
+• Make it easy for people to donate money or items.
+Sign up your action to a crowfunding platform, for example.
+In one click, people pay simply and quickly via iDeal.
+There are also several websites where you can create your own action for any charity.
+Think of geef.nl, steunactie.nl or doneeractie.nl.

-Prevent your fundraiser from coming across as a marketing stunt.
-Campaigns that focus too much on your own business can be a turn-off.
-The amount or percentage that you donate should be proportional to what you earn from your campaign.
-You can cover expenses, but make sure you do not make a profit.
-You can also choose to make your own donation on top of the money raised or match a certain percentage yourself.
+• Prevent your fundraiser from coming across as a marketing stunt.
+That will turn people off.
+The amount or percentage you donate should be in balance with what it brings you.
+You can also choose to make your own donation on top of the money raised.
+Or increase the amount by a certain percentage from your own funds.

 Take care of admin

 The campaign is done and dusted.
-You have raised a pretty penny and are ready to present the proceeds to your chosen charity.
+You have raised a decent amount and are ready to present the proceeds to your chosen charity.
 If you got a lot of cash donations, keep the money in a safe deposit box until you take it to the bank.
 Berno Sauer, a tax advisor and financial planner at Flynth, recommends using a separate ledger number for all donations.

 Deal with the tax authorities